prototypingplanner/prototypingplanner.github.io/skylab.md

 # Download the Prototyping Planner
-Klik to download template and see examples
+### Klik to download template and see examples

+Template:

 [![The Prototyping Planner](prototypingplanner.github.io/Skylab.jpg)](prototypingplanner.github.io/Skylab.pdf)